Clubs & Activities

 Clubs, Societies and Programs at Fellowship

-- Membership in the FCS Jr. Beta Club Honor Society is open to all 6-8th graders that have obtained a 90+ grade in all individual courses.
+- Membership in the Fellowship Jr. Beta Club Honor Society is open to all 6-8th graders that have obtained a grade minimum of 90 in all individual courses.

 - Each member is required to participate in a service project each year.

 National Honor Society

 The National Honor Society establishes the benchmark and celebrates student achievement beyond grades.
 NHS provides schools with a framework to elevate well-rounded, high-achieving students into tomorrow's leaders.
 Member selection is invitation only for students in grades 10-12, and each chapter establishes requirements based on the four NHS pillars: scholarship, character, service, and leadership.

 Students must exhibit excellence in all four pillars for induction into NHS.
 Students must first meet the academic eligibility requirements to begin the application process.